zht8506/Minimal-LLM-Alignment/README.md

 Implement popular llm alignment algorithms in PyTorch with minimal lines of code!

+## News

+- [2025/8] The Minimal-LLM-Alignment repository was open-sourced.

 ## Method Overview
 | **Release** | **Method** | **Reference** | **Notes** | **Link** |
 | --- | --- | --- | --- | --- |